Supported item types can be shared across participants in a collaboration. These item types include the following:

 Share hosted feature layers, hosted feature layer views, and federated feature layers as copies

-When you join a workspace where access includes Send content, items you add to the workspace's group are sent to organizations to Receive content form the workspace.
+When you join a workspace where access includes Send content, items you add to the workspace's group are sent to the organizations that are set to Receive content.

 For more information, see Share feature layers and views as copies.